kidstell/subber/README.md

-## Installation
+### Installation
-Immeiately after cloning the repository at https://github.com/kidstell/subber.git
+Clone the repository at https://github.com/kidstell/subber.git

 cd into the app's root directory